jina-ai/jina/.github/2.0/cookbooks/Serving.md

 from jina import Client

 c = Client(protocol='http', port_expose=12345)
-c.post('/', )
+c.post('/', ...)
 ```

-This HTTP client is less-performant on large data, so it should be only used for debugging & testing.
+Note this HTTP client is less-performant on large data, it does not stream.
+Hence, it should be only used for debugging & testing.

 #### Enable Cross-origin-resources-sharing (CORS)